sernadesigns/sernadesigns/README.md

-My name is Michael and today is Wednesday, June 16, 12:37 AM MDT in Utah.
+Hello.
+My name is Michael.
+Welcome to my GitHub page.
+Today is Wednesday, June 16, 2:37 AM MDT in Utah.

 <!--
 **sernadesigns/sernadesigns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.